bparanj/crystal/electronics/experiments/queue/coupling-capacitor.md

 PENDING

-A simple audio coupling circuit demonstration that shows how a coupling capacitor passes audio signals while blocking DC.
+An audio coupling circuit demonstration that shows how a coupling capacitor passes audio signals while blocking DC.

 Components: